AtifInCloud/Smart-Gloves-Project/README.md

 This project aims to design a wearable device that translates hand gestures into speech or text, facilitating communication for deaf and mute individuals.

+## Project Overview
+The Smart Gloves use a combination of flex sensors, an MPU6050 accelerometer and gyroscope, and machine learning algorithms to recognize and translate gestures.

 ## Technologies Used
 - Arduino Mega 2560
 - Flex Sensors